sven-hash/docs/content/run-nym-nodes/validators.md

 git checkout tags/v{{< param validatorstable >}}
 ```

-Inside the folder `validator` you will find the precompiled binaries to use.
+Inside the `validator` directory you will find the precompiled binaries to use.

 Upload both `nymd` and `libwasmvm.so` to your validator machine.
 If you attempt to run `./nymd` on your server, you'll likely see an error if `nymd` can't find `libwasmvm.so`: